confirm/ansible-parallels-clone/README.md

 ### Parallels CLI tool (optional)

 To clone a VM, Ansible will use Parallels `prlctl` tool.
+By default the tool is simply called by executing `prlctl`.
-By default the tool is located in `/Applications/Parallels\ Desktop.app/Contents/MacOS/prlctl`, but you can overwrite that by settings the `prlctl` variable:
+However, if you've a specific path (e.g. `/Applications/Parallels\ Desktop.app/Contents/MacOS/prlctl`) you can overwrite that by settings the `prlctl` variable:

 ```yaml
 prlctl: <new path to prlctl>